Slyack/allumeria-translator/README.md

 # Allumeria Translator

-Allumeria Translator can be used to update Allumeria's (By Unomelon Games) keys.txt file.
-Enter the current keys.txt file's path, your recent translation keys.txt file's path and the path where the new merged .txt file is added to.
-The tool will go through all of the keys and update them if a translation is found and if not, the keys with missing translations are listed.
+Allumeria Translator can be used to translate and merge Allumeria's (By Unomelon Games) keys.txt files.
+Enter the default (untranslated) keys.txt file's path, your recent translation keys.txt file's path and the path where the new merged output .txt file is added to.
+The tool will go through all of the keys and update them if a translation is found and if not, the keys with missing translations are listed. -set command can be used to directly set or update translations within the program.

     === Allumeria Translator Commands ===